-- the executive's target award; - the goals set for the Company; - the payout amounts established by the Compensation Committee which correspond to Threshold, Target and Maximum levels of performance; and - the Compensation Committee's determination of the extent to which the goals were met and its exercise of any discretionary adjustments.
+- the executive's target award; - the goals set for the Company; - the payout amounts established by the Compensation Committee which generally correspond to Threshold, Target and Maximum levels of performance; and - the Compensation Committee's determination of the extent to which the goals were met and its exercise of any discretionary adjustments.

-For 2020, company-wide core diluted earnings per share and efficiency ratio were approved as the performance goals for the CIP for Messrs.
-Makris, Fehlman, Reddin, and Massanelli, as well as Ms. Compton.
+For 2021, company-wide core diluted earnings per share and efficiency ratio were approved as the performance goals for the CIP for Messrs.
+Makris, Brogdon, Fehlman, and Massanelli, as well as Ms. Compton.
+For Mr. Reddin, company-wide core diluted earnings per share, efficiency ratio, and total business unit revenue were approved as the performance goals for the CIP for 2021.
 The Committee developed corresponding threshold, target, and maximum performance levels for each measure.
 The Committee also set target annual incentive opportunities for each named executive officer, measured as a percentage of base salary.
 Threshold and maximum payout opportunities, at 50% and 200% of target, were established for each performance goal.
 No portion of the annual incentive payout was guaranteed.
-If threshold core diluted earnings per share or threshold efficiency ratio performance levels were not achieved, no payouts would be made under the CIP for that plan goal.
-To incent CIP participants to make decisions that have positive long-term impact on the Company, even at the expense of short-term results, and to prevent unusual gains and losses from having too great an impact on plan payouts, the Compensation Committee retained discretion to exclude items impacting comparability from company-wide results and adjust actual results for specific items that occurred during the plan year.
+If threshold core diluted earnings per share, threshold efficiency ratio, or, for Mr. Reddin, threshold total business unit revenue performance levels were not achieved, no payouts would be made under the CIP for that plan goal.
+To incent CIP participants to make decisions that have positive long-term impact on the Company, even at the expense of short-term results, and to prevent unusual gains and losses from having too great an impact on plan payouts, the Compensation Committee retained discretion to exclude items impacting comparability from companywide results and adjust actual results for specific items that occurred during the plan year.
 In addition, the final payouts for Messrs.
-Fehlman and Massanelli, as well as Ms. Compton, were eligible for negative adjustments based on the actual expenses incurred by their respective departments as compared to budgeted amounts.
+Brogdon and Massanelli, as well as Ms. Compton, were eligible for negative adjustments based on the actual expenses incurred by their respective departments as compared to budgeted amounts.
 Further, the Compensation Committee reserved the right to adjust the amount payable under the CIP in accordance with any standard or on any other basis as the Compensation Committee may determine.
-The 2020 CIP design was generally consistent with the design used in 2019.
+The 2021 CIP design was generally consistent with the design used in 2020.

 The Compensation Committee generally sets the performance measures in the first quarter of each year based on management's confidential business plan and budget for the coming year, which typically includes planned revenue growth, cost management and profit goals.
-The committee also sets threshold, target and maximum performance levels.
+The committee also sets threshold, target and maximum performance levels where applicable.
 Maximum performance levels reflect ambitious goals which can only be attained when business results are exceptional.
 Threshold performance levels for the components are usually set at the prior year's performance level (unless a higher threshold is determined to be appropriate due to unsatisfactory financial performance in the prior year) or based on an analysis of the budget for the coming year.
+Due primarily to the Pandemic, the Compensation Committee completed the process of setting the performance measures for 2021 during April 2021.